Wildflower (TV series): Extension

 ABS-CBN has announced that Wildflower will be extended until February 9, 2018.
 The series was said to be extended until March 2018 for Book 4 as announced by Vice Ganda in her late night show Gandang Gabi Vice, but it was pulled out to give way for The Blood Sisters.

+Several writers became more involved in the hit series, including Carmela Abaygar, Melchar Escarcha, Arlene Tamayo, Emille Joson, Jones Castro, Carol Navarro, Edeline Romero, Jose Ruel Garcia, and Bridgette Anne Rebuca.

 Reception

 Wildflower became a very controversial series during its run, with its unconventional depiction of Philippine politics, political dynasties, nepotism, political violence, organized crime, schizophrenia and human rights violations, as well as its allusion of events in modern Philippine history on primetime programming, and it even trended on social media.
 Its pilot episode in 2017 got 20.1%, 5.7% higher than rival show Wowowin.
 The show peaked in its October 10, 2017, episode with a 35.2% nationwide rating, placing it only behind ABS-CBN's TV Patrol and FPJ's Ang Probinsyano that same night as the country's most watched TV broadcast.
 The same figure also ranked Wildflower as the country's highest-rated TV show on the pre-primetime slot since the Philippines switched to nationwide TV ratings system in 2009.

 The show ended in 2018 notching a final nationwide rating of 24.3% in its finale.